Table of Contents

-Unfortunately, itchy skin can make your dog's life miserable and the medicine either prescribed by your vet or over the counter can be expensive...it's no surprise dog owners are hunting for a natural remedy to treat their dog's itchy skin that they can make at home...
+Unfortunately, itchy skin can make your dog's life miserable, and the medicine either prescribed by your vet or over the counter can be expensive.

-Luckily, there are quite a few natural remedies for itchy skin!
-We have put together this list of some natural, inexpensive remedies that you can try at home.
-Vitamin E, Oatmeal baths, Coconut Oil, Epsom Salt and by far our favorite option, CBD / Hemp Oil.
+Luckily, there are quite a few natural remedies for itchy skin.
+We have put together this list of some natural, inexpensive home remedies that you can try.

-Vitamin E is an antioxidant which can block free radicals and replenish lipids in your dog's skin.
-Many veterinarians will recommend that small amounts of vitamin E be given orally though it can also be applied topically to small areas of skin.
+Vitamin E - Vitamin E is an antioxidant that can block free radicals and replenish lipids in your dog's skin.
+Its very effective on skin issues like dog elbow callus.
+Many veterinarians will recommend that your dog should eat small amounts of vitamin E, but it can also be applied topically.

-Many dog shampoo’s contain oatmeal, it is an extremely effective treatment for dogs with dry damaged skin, so much so that it is considered an active ingredient.
+Oatmeal Bath - Many dog shampoos contain oatmeal; it is an extremely effective treatment for dogs with dry and damaged skin, so much so that it is considered an active ingredient.